This FAQ is not intended to answer general questions about

 _____ | |__ |___|_|__ | | | |___|___|

-This CCD is primarily designed for high-resolution photographs of solar system objects (thus the planetary camera part of the instrument name), but on wide-field objects (such as nebulae) all four CCDs are used, thus giving the images their characteristic "bite-out" shape.
+The CCD ws primarily designed for high-resolution photographs of solar system objects (thus the planetary camera part of the instrument name), but on wide-field objects (such as nebulae) all four CCDs were used, thus giving the images their characteristic "bite-out" shape.
 The data are not missing (except in the sense that there is no detector in that position to image the data), it just is not captured because of the design.